aldinfaz/imgtoascii/README.md

-converts image to ascii art
+converts image to ascii art using python's PIL library